-Steve Brown – Second Degree Black Belt – Gracie Jiu-jitsu (GJJ Program owner – Chief Instructor)
+Steve Brown – Third Degree Black Belt – Gracie Jiu-jitsu (GJJ Program Founder – Senior Instructor)

 In 1989, Steve Brown and his wife Peggy founded the American Martial Arts Program at the Ravinia Athletic Club, (across from Perimeter mall) in Atlanta.
 This was one of the first MMA programs in Atlanta.
 This program served both kids and adults.

 Growing up in Miami along with his martial activities he played football, including in college.
 Steve started his martial arts journey as a youth and now has an extensive background in many martial arts, including boxing, kickboxing, Muay Thai and a second degree karate black belt.
 As a “striker”, some of his teachers and influences include: Angelo and Chris Dundee (boxing), Joe Lewis and Rick Roufus (kickboxing), Keith Vitali (karate) and many more.
 Steve began his GJJ journey shortly after Royce Gracie beat all comers in the first UFC in 1993.
-Steve trained in Gracie Jiu-jitsu under Fourth Degree Gracie Black Belt Eddie Camden at Tiger Academy (a Certified Gracie Training Center).
+Steve tested for his Blue Belt under Pedro Sauer and trained in Gracie Jiu-jitsu under Fourth Degree Gracie Black Belt Eddie Camden at Tiger Academy (a Level 4 CTC – Gracie Certified Training Center).
 Royce Gracie presented Steve his black belt.
 Steve’s experience as a fighter, trainer and fight strategist has allowed him to combine his skills as Head MMA coach for Team AMA.
 Steve believes in a supportive, safe, team environment, where everyone trains hard, but practitioners don’t pay the physical price many gyms are infamous for.

 Steve and his team have actively taught Self Defense Seminars in the community and to Fortune 500 companies around the southeast since the early 90s.
 They have also taught martial arts to kids at Camp Sunshine (a camp for kids with cancer) since 1989.
 Steve has been an active volunteer at Camp Sunshine since 1989.